It is disturbing to see wicked people succeed and prosper. “I envied the arrogant,” the psalmist admits, “when I saw the tranquility of the wicked.”

 “כִּי אֵין חַרְצֻבּוֹת לְמוֹתָם, וּבָרִיא אוּלָם.”

-“There are no pangs (chartzubot) about their death; and their health (ulam) is sound.”
+“There are no pangs (חרצובות) about their death; and their health (אולם) is sound.”
 (Psalms 73:4)

-The meaning of the word chartzubot is not clear.
-The Talmud explains that char-tzuv is a composite word, combining the words chareid (to tremble) and atzuv (to grieve).
+The meaning of חרצובות is not clear.
+The Sages explained that it is a composite word, combining the words חרד (to tremble) and עצוב (to grieve).

-“Not only do the wicked fail to tremble and grieve about the day of death, but their hearts are as steady as an edifice (ulam).”
+“Not only do the wicked fail to tremble and grieve regarding the day of death, but their hearts are as steady as an edifice (אולם).”
 (Shabbat 31b)

-Rav Kook noted that the Sages enumerated the two factors that will usually lead people — unless they are incorrigibly evil — to a higher awareness of their spiritual and moral side.
-The two factors are: (1) contemplation of death, and (2) the soul’s innate moral compass and sensitivity.
+Rav Kook noted that the Talmud is enumerating the two factors that usually bring people — unless they are incorrigibly evil — to recognize their spiritual and moral side.
+The two factors are: (1) contemplating death, and (2) the soul’s innate moral compass and sensitivity.

-Those mired in materialistic values are unaware of the enormous loss when their soul disconnects from its true nature and fails to acquire the traits of holiness it was meant to attain.
+Those mired in materialistic goals are unaware of the tragic loss when their soul disconnects from its true nature and fails to acquire the traits of holiness it was meant to attain.

-The psalmist, however, is troubled by the phenomenon of people so enmeshed in evil that they fail to consider the ramifications of death.
-These complacent individuals are not bothered by the transient and superficial character of their lives.
-“There are no pangs about their death.”
+The psalmist is disturbed by the phenomenon of people so enmeshed in evil that they fail to consider the ramifications of death.
+These complacent people are not bothered by the transient and superficial character of their lives.
+They experience “no pangs about their death.”

-The second wake-up call summons from the inner spirit.
-On occasion the soul makes its presence felt, and the heart awakens of its own accord.
-Those who have neglected their spiritual nature and forsaken the path of integrity will feel the biting sting of these pangs of conscience.
+The second wake-up call comes from the inner spirit.
+Sometimes the soul makes its presence felt, and the heart awakens of its own accord.
+Those who have neglected their spiritual nature and forsaken the path of integrity will suffer the biting sting of these pangs of conscience.

-Yet some people are so thoroughly immersed in evil that they are immune to these stirrings of emotion.
-It is as if their hearts are covered with a thick layer of fat, preventing them from sensing the needs of others.
+Yet, some people are so thoroughly immersed in evil that they are immune to these stirrings of emotion.
+It is as if their hearts are enveloped in a thick layer of fat, preventing them from sensing the needs of others.

 Not only do they refuse to consider the implications of death, but “their hearts are as steady as an edifice.”
-Their hearts are numb and unfeeling, like concrete slabs of an inert building, oblivious to the harm they cause.
-With a blind arrogance, they live their self-centered lives without a thought as to the implications of their actions.
+Their hearts are numb and unfeeling, like the concrete slabs of an inert building, oblivious to the harm they cause.
+With a blind arrogance, they live their self-centered lives without considering the implications of their actions.

 “God wanted to purify Israel, so He gave them Torah and commandments in abundance, as it says: ‘God seeks [Israel’s] righteousness, so He made the Torah great and glorious'” (Isaiah 42:21).
 (Makkot 23b)